BheezPen/printf/README.md

 ## Concepts

-_For this project, look at these concepts:_
+_For this project, look at the concepts below:_

 * [Group Projects](https://www.alx-intranet.hbtn.io/concepts/111)
 * [Pair Programming - How To](https://www.alx-intranet.hbtn.io/concepts/121)